 2.1.2.
 JVM Memory Areas

-Memory area inside JVM is divided into multiple parts to store specific parts of application data.
+The memory area inside JVM is divided into multiple parts to store specific pieces of application data.

 - Method Area stores class structures like metadata, the constant runtime pool, and the code for methods.